vahyno/json-to-html-with-mr-fox/README.md

 ```

-## What is Concatination?
+## What is Concatenation?
-When we combine strings together, it's known as "concatination".
+When we combine strings together, it's known as "concatenation".
 Here's an example:

 ```
 "1" + "1";                  //=> "11"